limen123/MoM-HD-Remaster/README.md

 OPTIONAL BATCH FILE
- - If you would like to create a backup of your save file, run this file on your main drive (where your documents, downloads, etc are) and follow the instructions.
+ - If you would like to create a backup of your save file, run this file and follow the instructions.
 After the backup is complete, you can save it wherever you want.
+ - To restore the save, copy the contents of "Save Backup" and place it in:
+   	%CD%:\Users\%USERNAME%\Documents\KINGDOM HEARTS Melody of Memory\Epic Games Store
+		-%CD being your main drive
+		-%USERNAME% being your PC username

 ********************************************************************************************